-The following are examples of behaviours that are difficult; they can lead to negative feelings in others and will need to be managed consistently by staff if students are to make progress.
-Where students do not have a therapeutic plan, staff must consistently follow the steps below, or equivalent steps that fit the situation they are in, when they witness the behaviours described.
-All difficult behaviours should be recorded as incidents in SIMs.
+The following are examples of behaviours that are difficult; they can lead to negative feelings in others and will need to be managed consistently by staff.

+All difficult behaviours should be recorded as incidents in CPOMs.
+Reporting concerning behaviours on CPOMS will facilitate follow up with students.
+Information recorded on CPOMS is constantly monitored by the safeguarding and pastoral teams.